 Join the hundreds of faculty who have participated in the Western New York Service-Learning Coalition (WNYSLC) Faculty Fellowship Program to engage over 10,000 students in community-based learning.
-Please click here to apply.
-Applications are due by May 8th.
+This year’s Faculty Fellows program will be delivered virtually on Tuesday, June 9th and Wednesday, June 10th.
+While the Faculty Fellows program is committed to exploring community engagement pedagogies, this year’s program will also focus on delivering service-learning projects virtually (e-Service Learning).

 Service-learning faculty fellows will acquire an in-depth understanding of community engagement pedagogies and their use in service-learning courses during this intensive two-day training program facilitated by nationally recognized experts, and will be supported through the process of converting an existing course or creating a new course which incorporates service-learning.